About this website

 - Feed into local, regional and national organisations to apply pressure to the Government to reform the NPPF (National Planning Policy Framework)

-We are NOT against all development; we are against OVER development.
+We were NOT against all development; we were against OVER development.
+(And this stance remains the same today).

-Uncontrolled development on this scale will affect all Hook residents, not just those living near the new houses.
-If the applications currently submitted are all approved, Hook will grow by 25% in three years, and there are no guarantees of any additional infrastructure to support this growth, or that there won’t be more applications.
-When Daryl Phillips (Corporate Director of Planning for Hart) spoke at the Hook Annual Village Meeting this week, he made clear that it is the developers who are currently in control of the situation, not the council – not a good position to be in.
-It is vital that all residents in Hook know what is going on, and understand how and when they can make their voice heard.
-We don’t expect that everyone will agree with us, but we want everyone to have the facts.
+Uncontrolled development on the scale proposed at the time would have affected all Hook residents, not just those living near the new houses.
+If the applications that were submitted at that time had all been approved, Hook would grow by 25% in three years, and without guarantees of additional infrastructure to support that growth, or indeed that there wouldn’t be more applications.
+When Daryl Phillips (Corporate Director of Planning for Hart at the time) spoke at the Hook Annual Village Meeting in April 2014, he made clear that it was the developers who were currently in control of the situation, not the council – not a good position to be in.
+We thought it vital that all residents in Hook knew what was going on, and understood how and when they could make their voice heard.
+We didn’t expect that everyone would agree with us, but we wanted everyone to have the facts.

-On 14th March the local District Councillors arranged a meeting at Basingstoke Country Hotel for James Arbuthnot MP to speak to concerned residents; Mr Arbuthnot was joined by Cllr Stephen Parker of Hart District Council, Maria Miller MP and also Ranil Jayawardena (prospective Conservative candidate for North East Hook since Mr Arbuthnot will be standing down in 2015).
+Activities to progress the understanding and visibility included local District Councillors arranging a meeting at Basingstoke Country Hotel for James Arbuthnot MP to speak to concerned residents; Mr Arbuthnot was joined by Cllr Stephen Parker of Hart District Council, Maria Miller MP and also Ranil Jayawardena (prospective Conservative candidate for North East Hook since Mr Arbuthnot was standing down in 2015).
 More than 400 people attended, with many more being turned away due to lack of space.
-Hook residents were astounded to hear about the situation in which Hook finds itself, and with the response at both district and parliamentary level coming across as “there’s nothing we can do”.
+Hook residents were astounded to hear about the situation in which Hook found itself, and with the response at both district and parliamentary level coming across as “there’s nothing we can do”.
 Residents made their anger very plain, and with the only seed of hope being that Mr Arbuthnot promised to invite the Planning Minister Nick Boles MP to come and talk to Hook residents.
-There is still no firm date for that meeting, and the earliest it is likely to be is late June – well after the forthcoming elections and by which time many of these unwanted additional developments will have been approved.

-Hook Action Against Overdevelopment has wide support from within the village and beyond.
-Hundreds of people have requested that we keep them informed of developments and others are following our recently launched Facebook page.
-This is a clear indication that the people of Hook want to be kept informed of what is going on and that this was not previously happening.
+Hook Action Against Overdevelopment had wide support from within the village and beyond.
+Hundreds of people requested that we keep them informed of developments and others followed our Facebook page.
+This gave us a clear indication that the people of Hook wanted to be kept informed of what was going on.
+Hook Action became very firmly established in 2014 as more than 650 residents signed-up to receive our emails.